 Governors

-The Governing Board and the school’s strategic leadership
+The Governing Body and the school’s strategic leadership

-The Governing Board works with the Senior Leadership Team to provide strategic leadership and scrutiny of our effectiveness.
-The Governing Board comprises people from the local community, parents, local authority and staff, including the head teacher.
+The Governing Body works with the Senior Leadership Team to provide strategic leadership and scrutiny of our effectiveness.
+The Governing Body comprises people from the local community, parents, local authority and staff, including the head teacher.
 Some governors are voted for by parents and staff but the majority are selected for their skill, knowledge and expertise to meet the needs of the school.

-The core responsibilities of a Governing Board are:
+The core responsibilities of a Governing Body are:

 -